Getting deep into market conditions!! The change has arrived!

 Season 2 Episode 1

-The episode starts with an introduction to Fred’s new cohost Rene Perez Jr. and an outline of the new season.
-Rene, a fluent Spanish speaker, discusses his background growing up in San Diego, attending college in Santa Barbara, and traveling abroad to Russia.
-He majored in neuroscience in college, which helps him connect with the psycology of real estate.
+An introduction to Fred’s new cohost Rene Perez Jr. and an outline of the new season.
+Rene, a fluent Spanish speaker, discusses his background growing up in San Diego, attending college in Santa Barbara, and then traveling abroad to Russia.
+He majored in neuroscience in college, which helps him connect with the psychology of real estate.
 Eventually, Rene will be setting up a Spanish version of WFRE, and throughout the season, we will have different agents like Renchell and John as guests on the podcast.

 Episode one investigates the recent slowdown that Arrivva has experienced with our listing.
 We currently have three houses listed, and traffic has slowed.
 Fred and Rene discuss the reasons behind the slowdown.
 In the last few weeks, there were two holidays, Father’s Day and the Fourth of July, and people are ready to take their masks off and celebrate with family and friends.
 Clients are not interested in attending open houses or looking at real estate.
 They are tired of quarantining.

 We Fixed Real Estate Season 2 Episode 1 Transcript